 - Corporate Governance: Board Consents, Board Minutes, and Stockholder Consents.

-- Fundraising: SAFEs, Convertible Notes, and the NVCA and Series Seed equity financing documents.
+- Fundraising: SAFEs, Convertible Notes, and the NVCA financing documents.

 How Do Workflows Function?

-- A workflow life-cycle begins by walking the user through a step-by-step process of gathering information, then generates legal documents based on that input.
+- A workflow begins by walking the user through a step-by-step process of gathering information (i.e. important terms for the documents to be generated), then generates legal documents based on that input.

 - The documents are circulated for legal review (if needed) and sent out for electronic signatures.

-- Once signed, the documents are stored in a secure data room, and data from those documents automatically populates other reports in Shoobx.
+- Once signed, the documents are stored in the data room, and data from those documents automatically populates other reports in Shoobx, such as the cap table and employee report.

-- Workflows create documentation for all types of corporate activity: from changing an employee's start date to creating a bridge note.
+- Workflows create documentation for all types of corporate activity: from changing an employee's start date to creating a convertible note.

 Uploaded and Generative Workflows